 A travel nurse’s pay package is calculated by a combination of both agency costs, general business costs, and the losses incurred from the vendor and factor fees.
 This knowledge is essential for any travel nurse, or travel nurse hopeful because it shows where the money goes and why.

-Before you sign a travel nursing contract, it is important to understand why an agency takes a certain margin, and what your actual payments will look like.
+Before you sign a travel nurse contract, it is important to understand why an agency takes a certain margin, and what your actual payments will look like.